 The NFP shall be responsible for ensuring sufficient human resources adequate in numbers and quality to fulfil its tasks taking into account the separation of functions.

-The NFP staff categories shall comprise five posts:
+The NFP staff categories shall comprise three posts:

 - Head of NFP;

-- NFP Coordinator: 1 full time equivalent (hereinafter FTE);
+- NFP Coordinator and Bilateral Fund Officer: 1 full time equivalent (hereinafter FTE);

-- NFP Fund for Bilateral Relations Officer: 1 FTE;

-- NFP Results and Evaluation Officer: 1 FTE;

 - NFP Communication Officer: 0.6 FTE.

 Table 1: Contact information of NFP staff